What better way to start off one of your loved one’s 2023 training with the perfect holiday gift?

 1.)
 Garmin Watch

-- Value: If this will be their first Garmin watch and you know they don’t need all the bells and whistles, the Garmin Forerunner 235 is perfect.
-I had this watch for several years and loved it.
+- Value: If this will be their first Garmin watch and you know they don’t need all the bells and whistles, the Garmin Forerunner 55 is perfect.
+This is my go to watch for road running.

 Training can’t stop just because it’s cold.
 Marathon training during a Colorado winter brought beautiful, sunny days but it also brought freezing days with biting wind.
 But I couldn’t just skip my run on those cold days, and my Patagonia vest was 100% my favorite piece of running gear to get through those runs.
 Up until then it was strictly a fashion piece in my closet, but it quickly became a necessity.
 These vests are definitely an investment, but they are worth it!
 You can also find some less expensive options on Amazon, just make sure you’re choosing the down-filled so they get that warmth.

-My life was forever changed when hubby got this for me for Christmas last year.
-Ok, that might be a bit dramatic, but before this I was using a simple Camelbak hydration pack, and though it worked great, it only held one liquid.
+My life was forever changed when my hubby got a similar vest to this one year for Christmas.
+Ok, that might be a bit dramatic, but before this I was using a simple one-bladder Camelbak hydration pack, and though it worked great, it only held one liquid.
 Since I use liquid nutrition from Tailwind for my long runs and marathons, I needed something that could hold two separate liquids.
-The VaporHowe vest is lightweight, feels great, and holds everything I need to have a great run!
+The Nathan 4L vest has room for a bladder if you want to add one and has two separate bottles in the front.
+It is lightweight, feels great, and holds everything I need to have a great run!
+(If you’re shopping for a trail runner, the higher capacity 12L vest would be a solid choice.)

 I don’t personally have a Flipbelt because I prefer to wear pants or shorts with pockets, or wear my hydration vest if it’s a long run.
-But I know several runners who love these.
-They are a great size for stashing your phone, an energy gel, a small water bottle such as a Fitly flask, id, and key.
+But I know several runners who love these!
+They are a great size for stashing your phone, an energy gel, a small water bottle such as a Fitly flask (my fave small water bottle), id, and key.

 For more night running gear options, read: Running at Night Safety: Tips and Gear for Running in the Dark